How to Calculate Your Credit Utilization Ratio

 Let's say your credit card balance is $600 and your credit limit is $1,000.
 You would divide 600 by 1,000 to get .60.
 Then multiply .60 by 100 to get 60%.

 If you want to calculate your credit utilization for all your accounts, first add all the balances.
 Then add all the credit limits.
-Divide the total balance by the total credit limit and then multiply by 100.
+Divide the total balance by the total credit limit and then multiply the result by 100.
 The result is your overall credit utilization.

 Let's say you have these credit card balances and credit limits: